Guide to Local Hawaii Food

 - Steamed white rice: a staple in the local diet, steamed white rice generally takes the place of potatoes

-- Teriyaki anything: locals use teriyaki sauce (a flavorful, savory marinade of shoyu, garlic and ginger) for pretty much everything, so you will find teriyaki beef, chicken, pork, seafood and many other teriyaki dishes.
+- Teriyaki anything: locals use teriyaki sauce (a flavorful, savory marinade of shoyu, garlic and ginger) for pretty much everything, so you will find teriyaki beef, chicken, pork, seafood, hamburgers, and many other teriyaki dishes.

 - Looking for great places to stay on Maui or Molokai?
 You’ll save by BOOKING DIRECTLY with the owners/managers of these accommodations.